Picture this: you are on a boat, gliding peacefully through clear, turquoise waters, between soaring limestone cliffs.

 When we get to shore and get off the kayak…I promptly fall over into the water.
 And cannot get back up.
 It is all sharp rocks, and the waves are tossing me around like a ragdoll and I just cannot get my footing.

-(You have no idea how much I wish I was making all of that up.)
+(You have no idea how much I wish I was making that up.)

 Guaranteed I’m on YouTube somewhere.
 I eventually manage to compose myself, and love feeding the monkeys, which by the way were way more docile than the furry little beasts in Bali (if you’ve been to Ubud, this will make sense!).